isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 If no library is available build one yourself and imitate the interface style from a good library.
 The [standard library](#S-stdlib) is a good first place to look for inspiration.
 * Isolation:
-Isolate your code from messy and/or old style code by providing an interface of your choosing to it.
+Isolate your code from messy and/or old-style code by providing an interface of your choosing to it.
 This is sometimes called "providing a wrapper" for the useful/necessary but messy code.
 Don't let bad designs "bleed into" your code.